RojunLin/R-3CNN/README.md

 * skimage

 ## Installation
-+ Build caffe
++ Build Caffe
    ```
    make all -j16
    make test
    make pycaffe
    ```

-+ Add the python directory of caffe into the environment variable
++ Add the python directory into the environment variables
    + Open bash file:
     `sudo gedit ~/.bashrc`
    + Add the following setence into the file: